folio-org/okapi/doc/security.md

 right authentication module.
 It will get some parameters, for example tenant, username, and password.
 It will verify these, talking to what ever backend is proper.
-When it is satisfied, it will get a JWT token by invoking the authorization module, whichis the module really concerned with these tokens.
+When it is satisfied, it will get a JWT token by invoking the authorization module, which is the module really concerned with these tokens.
 In any case, a token is returned to the client.
-The token will always contain the userid, and the tenant where the user belongs, but may contain many other things too.
+The token will always contain the userId, and the tenant where the user belongs, but may contain many other things too.
 It is cryptographically signed, so its contents can not be modified without detection.